-The School of Humanities offers majors in art history, creative writing, history, journalism, language and culture, literature, and philosophy, each leading to the Bachelor of Arts (BA) degree.
-A Master of Arts (MA) degree program is also offered in 20th-century art history.
-Within the language and culture major, a full program is offered in French and Spanish, with opportunities to study Chinese, German, Hausa, Hebrew, and Italian.
+The School of Humanities offers majors in art history, creative writing, history, journalism, language and culture, literature, and philosophy, each leading to the Bachelor of Arts (BA).
+A Master of Arts (MA) program is also offered in 20th-century art history.
+Within the language and culture major, a full program is offered in French and Spanish, with opportunities to study Chinese, German, Hausa, Hebrew, Italian, linguistics, and Portuguese.
 Minors are also offered in most of the humanities disciplines.

 Faculty members in the humanities also collaborate across the disciplines in such areas as Asian studies, gender studies, and Latin American studies (Interdisciplinary Studies); theatre and performance (in the Conservatory of Theatre Arts); and cinema studies (in the School of Film and Media Studies).

 Humanities students may choose to major in a particular discipline, emphasizing mastery of the field of knowledge and its methodology, or they may treat the field as a focus for an integrated liberal arts education that combines studies across disciplines.
 For example, a student could decide to major in philosophy with substantial work in the natural sciences or to major in history with substantial work in literature.